An automated check suite

-Open source · MIT · Python 3.10+ · No commercial CAD software required
+Open source · MIT · Python 3.10+ · No commercial CAD software required for CADCLAW's own checks

 CADCLAW